jblakley/JITCloudlet/recipe/README.md

 $ bash bootstrap.sh
 ```

 Reboot and test that docker works correctly (e.g., `docker ps` should respond with no containers running).
 You may want to to inspect the `$RECIPE_HOME/ansible/hosts.yml` file to validate the configuration set up by `bootstrap.sh`.

+`bootstrap.sh` runs an ansible playbook called `deploy-common-system.yml`.
+If you run into issues with during this phase, you may need rerun this playbook.

 ### AGW network configuration